Courtesy of Easy Tourist Card

 The Cuban government requires that all travelers entering the country provide a valid passport and proof of travel insurance that covers medical emergencies and evacuation by air.
 In addition, all U.S. travelers—adults, children, and infants—must purchase a Cuban Tourist Card, which grants visitors a maximum stay of 30 days on the island.
 Tourist Cards are valid for 180 days after purchase, which means you will need to travel within six months of obtaining the document.
 It’s important to note that Cuban Tourist Cards are not Cuban visas, although the terms are sometimes used interchangeably.

-There are several ways to buy a Cuban Tourist Card: Many airlines with direct service to Cuba—among them United Airlines, JetBlue, American Airlines, Delta, and Southwest—offer Tourist Cards either online or at the gate; prices and purchase locations vary among carriers, so it’s important to check in advance.
+There are several ways to buy a Cuban Tourist Card: Many U.S. airlines with direct service to Havana—among them United Airlines, JetBlue, American Airlines, Delta, and Southwest—offer Tourist Cards either online or at the gate; prices and purchase locations vary among carriers, so it’s important to check in advance.

 Websites like Easy Tourist Card allow travelers to apply for and purchase Tourist Cards online with two-day international shipping.
-Those who plan to fly to Cuba directly from the United States will need to purchase a pink Tourist Card at a slightly pricier rate of $99, while those departing from—or connecting in—non-U.S. airports can purchase a green Tourist Card for $39, even with a U.S. passport.
+Those who plan to fly to Havana directly from the United States will need to purchase a pink Tourist Card at a slightly pricier rate of $99, while those departing from non-U.S. airports can purchase a green Tourist Card for $39, even with a U.S. passport.

 “U.S. travelers should note that travel to Cuba has been regulated since 1963 and has changed under each presidential administration since that time,” states Tom Popper of insightCuba.
 “Cuba travel has always been a hot political topic, and you never know when the rules are going to change.
 I always tell people to go now—while you can.”